-Located in the heart of downtown Boston, we serve an average of 500 poor and homeless men and women a day, 365 days a year.
-Our basic, rehabilitative, and housing services overlap and build on one another to provide our guests with continuous and comprehensive care.
+Located in the heart of downtown Boston, we serve hundreds of individuals experiencing homelessness every single day, 365 days a year.
+Our basic, rehabilitative, and housing services overlap and build on one another to provide our guests with continuous and comprehensive support.

 St. Francis House is a 501(c)(3) nonprofit organization, and our tax ID number is 22-2519129.